-Shopify sellers shouldn’t feel limited to selling on one webstore.
-Merchants can grow by selling on multiple storefronts used to diversify their brand.
+Shopify sellers shouldn’t feel limited to selling through one storefront.
+Instead, you can use multiple storefronts to diversify your brand.

 However, managing multiple Shopify stores comes with its own set of challenges.
 To some merchants, the idea of managing two unique stores sounds overwhelming and difficult.